 “If we know this and they’re seeking a house and land package, we can help them select a block on an estate where land has a lengthier window to title - this is particularly helpful for first home buyers.”

-There are a number of negatives that can come with house and land packages which may include:
+There are also a number of negatives that can come with house and land packages, including:

 It's unlikely you’ll find a house and land package in close proximity to a metropolitan area, simply because there isn’t enough land in these regions.
-Developers buy land in areas where there’s lots of it, which is either usually further away from a city or in a newly developed area.
-As a result, there may be a lack of amenities and infrastructure in the area.
+Developers buy land in areas where there’s lots of it, which is usually further away from a city or in a newly developed area.
+As a result, there may be a lack of amenities, infrastructure, and potentially jobs in the area.